SofFM/FullAP/README.rst

 Idea
 ====

-This project is fork of https://github.com/Goblenus/pyaccesspoint (Prahlad Yeri - prahladyeri@yahoo.com)
+This project is fork of https://github.com/Goblenus/pyaccesspoint